 However, my reading of the CAOS exam itself was not positive: questions seem poorly phrased, at least one has a seriously ambiguous interpretation, and many seem more tests of whether you remember a fact (small p values mean significance) rather than whether you understand why that is true.

 Allen, K. (2006).
 The Statistics Concept Inventory: Development and analysis of a cognitive assessment instrument in statistics (PhD thesis).
 University of Oklahoma. https://ssrn.com/abstract=2130143

 Questions here also aren’t very inspiring.

-Other inventories, with varying degrees of publicly available information, are the Statistical Reasoning Assessment (SRA), the Quantitative Reasoning Quotient (QRQ), the Reasoning about P-values and Statistical Significance (RPASS), and the Assessment of Inferential Reasoning in Statistics (AIRS).
+Other inventories, with varying degrees of publicly available information, are the Statistical Reasoning Assessment (SRA), the Quantitative Reasoning Quotient (QRQ), and the Assessment of Inferential Reasoning in Statistics (AIRS).
 See also e-ATLAS.